Efficient Neural Controlled Differential Equations via Attentive Kernel Smoothing: Theoretical Analysis of Path Regularity and Solver Complexity

 Standard Neural CDEs utilize linear or natural cubic splines~\citep{deboor1978, reinsch1967} to construct $\mathbf{X}(t)$ from discrete observations $\mathcal{S} = \{(t_k, \mathbf{x}_k)\}_{k=1}^N$.
 We analyze the stiffness of these paths in the presence of input noise.

 \textbf{Linear Interpolation.} The path $\mathbf{X}_{\text{lin}}(t)$ is Lipschitz continuous ($C^0$) but its derivative is piecewise constant with discontinuities at the knots $t_k$.
 Adaptive solvers must restart the integration at each discontinuity~\citep{morrill2022on}.
-Moreover, the step size within an interval is constrained by the magnitude of the slope.
+Moreover, the step size within an interval is constrained by the slope's magnitude.
 The total integration cost scales with the Total Variation of the sequence:

 Crucially, for a fixed sampling interval $\Delta t$, if the signal contains additive noise $\epsilon \sim \mathcal{N}(0, \sigma^2)$, the term $\| \mathbf{x}_{k+1} - \mathbf{x}_k \|$ does not vanish but is dominated by the noise amplitude.
 Thus, $\text{NFE}_{\text{lin}}$ remains high regardless of the underlying signal smoothness.